 The outer rotating dial displays the whole day via a 24-hour scale; yellow represents (sunlight) and black represents (night).
 Sunrise and sunset times are read where the day and night sectors of the 24-hour disc meet.
 Naturally, as the seasons change, or your location changes, the number of daylight hours lengthens or shortens.
-The blue arrow which indicates and can, therefore, show you exactly how much sunlight there is at your current location.
+The blue arrow can show you exactly how much sunlight there is at your current location.

 To calculate this precise indication based on your location you simply need to set four parameters: your latitude, longitude, local UTC time zone, and the date/month.
 Those are set by the crown using the display in the center section of the dial and then used to calculate the time on the outer dial, including the precise sunset and sunrise times.